wvwwvwwv/scalable-concurrent-containers/README.md

 - RAM: 1TB
 - Rust compiler version: 1.50.0
 - SCC version: 0.4.11
-- The hashindex is generated using the default parameters.
+- The hashindex is generated using the default parameters: HashIndex<String, String, RandomState> = Default::default().
 - Each test is run twice in a single process in order to minimize the effect of page faults as the overhead is unpredictable.

 #### Test data